In this article:

 > How do refunds and adjustments affect financial reports?

-All refunds and adjustments are reflected in Gentu's financial reports (accessible via the Financials panel).
+All refunds and adjustments are reflected in Gentu's financial reports (accessible via the Reports panel).

 The Banking Report will display refunds made in the selected time period, as well as payments.

 In the example above, the Banking Report shows the original payment and the subsequent refund.